 And what about mainstream novels for any age?

-You know that when frum people read any novel in any genre, they need to ignore a lot of garbage, both ideologically and practically.
+You know when frum people read any novel in any genre, they need to ignore a lot of garbage, both ideologically and practically.
 And that becomes part of the reading experience for frum people.

 Furthermore, non-fiction has also become dicey, weaving in Leftist/Liberal secular immoral values and potty language.